jeorozc0/Todo-List-React/README.md

 7. Set up the PostgreSQL database:
    - Create a database using the database file and update the connection details in `server/db.js` with your own.

-8. Run the server with nodemon:
+8. Run the server with nodemon on the server directory:
    ```bash
    npm run dev
    ```